chmadran/Net_practice/README.md

 ![image](https://github.com/chmadran/Net_practice/assets/113340699/3226f327-6e50-498e-8b0e-f53db727d815)

+**ROUTING TABLES**

+A route contains 2 fields, the first one is the destination of outbound packets, the second one is the next hop of the packets.

+The **destination** default is equivalent to 0.0.0.0/0, which will send the packets indiscriminately to the first network address it encounters.
+A destination address of 122.3.5.3/24 would send the packets to the network 122.3.5.0.

+The **next hop** is the IP address of the next router (or internet) interface to which the interface of the current machine must send its packets.

+**THE INTERNET**

+This level introduces the internet.
+The internet behaves like a router.
+However, if an interface is connected directly or indirectly to the internet, it cannot have an IP address in the mentioned above reserved private IP ranges.

+1. The next hop of the internet is already entered, and matches the IP address of the Interface R2.
+Therefore we only need to bother with the destination of the internet.

+The internet must send its packets to Client A. To do so, the internet's destination must match the network address of Client A. Let's find the network address of Client A:
+Client A's mask is 255.255.255.128, which is equivalent to /25.
+This means that the first 25 bits of its IP address are its network address.
+We know then that the first 3 bytes (24 bits) of its IP address make part of its network address:

+`40.178.145.?`

+We now only need to find out if the 25th bit is a 1 or a 0.
+If we convert the number 227 to binary, we get 11100011.
+The first digit, which corresponds to the 25th bit, is a 1.
+Since only the 25th bit is part of the network address and not the remaining 7 bits, we get 10000000 for the last byte of the network address, which is 128 in decimal.

+The full network address is:

+`40.178.145.128`

+With a range of `40.178.145.129 - 40.178.145.254` for its host addresses.

+We can now put this address of `40.178.145.128` in the Internet destination.
+The /25 following the destination address represents the mask applied to its address.

+A destination of `40.178.145.227/25` is equivalent to the destination address 40.178.145.128/25, since the mask of /25 will turn all the bits after the 25th to 0 to get the destination's network address.

 <h2>IPv6</h2>
 In the future, there will be no more NAT / private IP addresses because every device will have its own public IP address as the code looks more like :